JHughes135/Final-Year-Project/README.md

 ## Final-Year-Project

-The goal of my project was to create a game involving a basic self-driving car AI, a human player and a procedurally generated city environment within Unity 3D.
+The goal of my project is to create a game involving a basic self-driving car AI, a human player and a procedurally generated city environment within Unity 3D.
 The AI was created using C# scripts.

 The design of the game is: